 The GDPR entered into force on 24 May 2016 and will apply from 25 May 2018.
 The GDPR entails a modernized, single set of data protection and privacy rules and is aimed at empowering the citizens, as well as establishing legal certainty for business and innovation based on clear and uniform rules.
 It will replace the data protection directive (Directive 95/46/EC), dating back to 1995.
 The GDPR will apply to all organizations in and outside the EU that deal with the personal data of EU individuals.
 Therefore, science-based and research organizations will need to take advantage of the period up to 25 May 2018 to prepare for a significant increase in their data protection responsibilities and advance their privacy compliance programmes.

-The seminar on 27 April will aim to further explore issues and concerns raised at the first edition of the seminar, held in October 2016.
+The seminar on 27 April aimed to further explore issues and concerns raised at the first edition of the seminar, held in October 2016.
 One of the outcomes of this seminar held was a wide support for developing code(s) of conduct.
 Namely, the implementation of the GDPR foresees in Article 40 the establishment of codes of conduct as one of the means contributing to the proper application of the regulation.
 Moreover, research-based organizations at the previous edition of the seminar expressed concerns regarding the potential risk of fragmentation deriving from the possibility of Member States’ derogations that may establish uneven conditions for researchers and pose challenges for research collaboration between and amongst Member States and globally.
 As explained in a Nature article by Prof Jan-Eric Litton

 , the data sharing rules urgently need to be clarified.